yix020/DSC232R-Project/README.md

 The dataset was explored in terms of:

 - Total image and annotation counts across `train`, `valid`, and `test` splits
-- Object class distribution using bar plots
+- Object class distribution using bar plots and percentages
 - Sample bounding box visualizations with class labels
 - Image width and height distribution to assess input variability
 - Missing image/label detection and cleanup of orphaned files